The Quireboys

 The Quireboys are an English rock band formed in 1984 in London, with strong ties to Newcastle.
-When the band formed they were originally known as The Queerboys and later as the London Quireboys in the United States and Canada, settling at last with their current name.
+Originally known as the Choirboys, then the Queerboys, billed as the London Quireboys in the United States and Canada, settling at last with their current name.

 History

-1985–89: Formation
+1985–1989: Formation

-Vocalist Jonathan Gray (commonly referred to as just 'Spike') moved from Newcastle upon Tyne to London when he was 17 years old.
+Vocalist Jonathan Gray (commonly referred to as just 'Spike') moved from Newcastle upon Tyne to London when he was 17 years old and met guitarist Guy Bailey in a bar.

-By the mid-1980s, the two decided to form a rock and roll band, the name chosen for the group was originally 'The Choirboys' taken from the 1977 movie of the same name, but they soon changed it to the Queerboys.
+By the mid-1980s, the two decided to form a rock and roll band, the name chosen for the group was originally 'the Choirboys' taken from the 1977 movie of the same name, but they soon changed it to the Queerboys.

 The Queerboys started to build up a following, playing at the Marquee Club.
 The band's drummer Paul Hornby soon left to join Dogs D'Amour, which contained future friends of the Quireboys, he was replaced by Nick Connell (known as Cozy).